jsom1/jsom1.github.io/_walkthroughs/Seal.md

 ![linpeas]({{https://jsom1.github.io/}}/_images/htb_seal_lp.png)
 </div>

 A *run.yml* file is mentionned.
+It's not on the image above, but this file is also executed in a cronjob.
 Let's look at that latter:

 ````
 - hosts: localhost